KBUP

 KBUP (1240 AM) is a radio station licensed to Olympia, Washington.
-Owned and operated by Sacred Heart Radio, Inc., it relays the Catholic religious programming originating at KBLE 1050 AM Seattle.
+Owned and operated by Sacred Heart Radio, Inc., it relays the Catholic radio programming originating at KBLE in Seattle.

 KBUP is one of the oldest radio stations in the United States, and received its first broadcasting license, as KGY in Lacey, Washington, on March 30, 1922.
 In addition, the station traces its origin to earlier activities conducted by Father Sebastian Ruth at Saint Martin's College in Lacey.
+The station was acquired by Sacred Heart Radio, becoming KBUP, in 2014.

 History

 7YS

 In early 1916, Saint Martin's College was issued a "Technical and Training School" radio license, with the call sign 7YS, for a station established by Benedictine monk Father Sebastian Ruth, O.S.B.
+(Note: The "7" in 7YS's call sign indicated that the station was located in the 7th Radio Inspection district, and the "Y" signified that it was operating under a "Technical and Training School" license.)
 After the entrance of the United States into World War I in April 1917, all civilian licenses were suspended, but following the war, 7YS was relicensed in late 1919.
 Initially this station was not used for broadcasting, although Ruth was very active within the American Radio Relay League (ARRL), handling relay traffic with other amateur stations, and in 1921 he was appointed an ARRL director representing the northwestern United States.

-In the fall of 1920, it was reported that Ruth was broadcasting weather reports, using Morse code, every evening at 9:00.
+In the fall of 1920, it was reported that Ruth was broadcasting weather reports, using Morse code, every evening at 9 p.m.
 In July 1921, Ruth upgraded the station to use a small vacuum tube transmitter, which provided the ability to make audio transmissions, and he began a schedule of twice-weekly one hour programs transmitting phonograph records.